fameisyash/fameisyash/README.md

 ## 🚀 Featured Project

-### 🖥 Computing Static Website using AWS
+### 🖥 Severless Web Application - EMPLOYEE PROFILE SYSTEM using AWS
-Harnessing the power of AWS services to deploy and manage a *scalable, static website*.
+A serverless web app on *AWS* to store employee details effortlessly.
+It is designed to efficiently manage employee information.
+Used AWS services like *S3*, *CloudFront*, *Lambda*, *API Gateway*, and *DynamoDB*.
+This application ensures easy and secure storage of employee information without the need for traditional servers, making it *simple* and *efficient*.

 ---
 ## 🛠 Skills & Tools